nchillo/mutalk/docs/AboutMutation.md

 No, it doesn't.
 It complements coverage.
 You could have perfect coverage but not so good Mutation Score.
 That means your tests can be better!

-> My image is freezing when running a mutation testing analysis, what can I do?

-You can can open the Mutation Testing Runner and then Activate Logging to File.
-It will generate a file called MutationTestingLog.txt which lets you know which mutant is causing your image to freeze.
-You can install the mutation by hand, and then debug running your tests.
-You will probably need to exclude a class or an operator from the analysis.